3 Best Pet Cameras for Dogs Left Alone at Home - CityDogsLife Skip to content

 Improving the sense of happiness through wireless connectivity with your pets.

-This camera offers 720p HD live streaming, with a 130 degree wide-angle and 4x digital zoom, allowing you to capture and record every moment right from your phone.
+It streams in 720p HD with a 130 degree wide angle and 4x digital zoom, and you can grab photos and clips straight from your phone.

-The built-in microphone and speaker lets you activate two-way talk from the Pawbo Life app, so you can video chat, talk, and listen to your pet on the go.
+A built-in mic and speaker open up two-way talk through the Pawbo Life app, so you can video chat, talk to your dog, and hear him on the move.

 Pros